microsoft/qsharp/CONTRIBUTING.md

 Have a feature request?
 We want to hear about it!

-The Quantum Development Kit is distributed across multiple repositories.
-Filing an issue against the correct repository will help address it swiftly.
-Check the list [in the contribution guide](https://docs.microsoft.com/azure/quantum/contributing-overview#where-do-contributions-go) to figure out which repo is a good place to file it.
 You can follow the [template](https://github.com/microsoft/qsharp/issues/new?assignees=&labels=bug&template=bug_report.md&title=) for reporting issues on this repository.

 ## Contributing Code